SLOCDP Food Drive

 San Luis Obispo

-Non-perishables can be dropped off at the SLOCDP headquarters during open hours and will be donated to the SLO County Food Bank.
-Please visit us at 75 Higuera St., Suite 110, San Luis Obispo.
+Non-perishables can be dropped off at the SLOCDP headquarters during open hours and will be donated to the Mujeres de Accion.
+Specific items requested: maseca, rice, dried beans, diapers, dry chiles, kids toys, toilet paper and other hygiene products.
+Please drop items at SLOCDP Headquarters 75 Higuera St., Suite 110, San Luis Obispo.
 We’re open Monday – Saturday 11:30 a.m. to 5:30 p.m.

 Paso Robles